Skip to main content

 • SalesWings support is available to help you set up or review your rules

-• New tags and scores are always applied for all leads, retrospectively and automatically moving forward
+• New scores are always applied for all leads, retrospectively and automatically moving forward

-1. For example, if you create a new tag based on a pricing page visit, all your existing leads will be updated with the tag.
-Future leads visiting the page, will automatically be tagged
+1. For example, if you create a new rule based on a pricing page visit, all your existing leads will be updated with the new score.
+Future leads visiting the page, will automatically be scored.

-• Changes to your tags, scores, as well as new scores, will be updated and will also reflect the changes in Salesforce, Marketing Cloud, and other integrations you use
+• Changes to your existing scores, as well as new scores, will be updated and will also reflect the changes in Salesforce, Marketing Cloud, and other integrations you use

 • Applying rules may take several seconds or minutes, depending on the volume of leads you have